DigitalExpart/PAKtIQ/DASHBOARD_CLEANUP_COMPLETE.md

 Screens handle cases where users have no data:

 **Dashboard:**
-- If no pakts: Shows "Create First Pakt" button
+- If no Resolves: Shows "Create First Resolve" button

 **Insights:**
 - If no categories: Shows "No Data" placeholder